cinnData/MLearning/5. Linear regression/README.md

 `linreg = LinearRegression()`

-Note that `linreg` is a name which we use to remind us what this object is.
+Note that `linreg` is a name which I use here to remind us what this object is.
 You can call it what you want.
 Also, note the parenthesis in this definition.
-Leaving the parenthesis empty, we accept the **default arguments**.
+Leaving the parenthesis empty, you accept the **default arguments**.
 This makes sense for linear regression, where the default is the old least squares method, but it may not for other models like a decision tree, in which we typically control the growth to prevent overfitting.

 ### The three basic methods